Symmetry-protected topological orders for interacting fermions -- Fermionic topological nonlinear $\sigma$ models and a special group supercohomology theory: Summary

-We also constructed three non-trivial SPT phases in 2D, for interacting fermionic systems with the full symmetry group $G_f=Z_2\times Z_2^f$.
-We show that the three non-trivial SPT phases indeed have gapless excitations on the 1D edge which are described by central-charge $c=1$ conformal field theory, if the $Z_2$ symmetry is not broken.
+We also constructed three nontrivial SPT phases in 2D, for interacting fermionic systems with the full symmetry group $G_f=Z_2\times Z_2^f$.
+We show that the three nontrivial SPT phases indeed have gapless excitations on the 1D edge which are described by central-charge $c=1$ conformal field theory, if the $Z_2$ symmetry is not broken.
+In several recent works\cite{duality,fduality,CG,ftoric}, it has been further shown that by "gauging" the $Z_2$ global symmetry, each of the three nontrivial SPT phases can be uniquely identified by the braiding statistics of the corresponding gauge flux.

-Clearly, more work is needed to generalize the special group super-cohomology theory to the yet-to-be-defined full group super-cohomology theory, so that we can handle the cases when the fermions do not form an 1D representation.
+Clearly, more work is needed to generalize the special group super-cohomology theory to the yet-to-be-defined full group super-cohomology theory, so that we can handle the cases when the fermions do not form an 1D representation in the fixed point wavefunctions.
 This will allow us to construct more general interacting fermionic SPT phases.